Assassinations of Iranian nuclear scientists: Mohammad Mehdi Tehranchi

 Mohammad Mehdi Tehranchi, an Iranian theoretical physicist and nuclear scientist, was killed on 13 June 2025 during the Israeli strikes on the Iranian nuclear program.

 Fereydoon Abbasi-Davani

 Fereydoon Abbasi-Davani was an Iranian nuclear scientist and politician who was head of the Atomic Energy Organization of Iran from 2011 to 2013.
 He was killed in an airstrike by Israel on 13 June 2025.
 He had previously been wounded in an assassination attempt in 2010.

 Ahmadreza Zolfaghari Daryani

 Ahmadreza Zolfaghari Daryani was an Iranian professor of nuclear physics and the former dean of the Faculty of Nuclear Sciences at Shahid Beheshti University.
 He was killed during the June 2025 Israeli strikes on Iran.

 Akbar Motlebizadeh

-Akbar Motlebizadeh, an Iranian nuclear scientist, faculty member at Shahid Beheshti University, and physics lecturer at Yazd Islamic Azad University, was killed during the Israeli attacks on Iran on 13 June 2025 at the start of the Iran–Israel war.
+Akbar Motlebizadeh, an Iranian nuclear scientist, faculty member at Shahid Beheshti University, and physics lecturer at Yazd Islamic Azad University, was killed during the Israeli attacks on Iran on 13 June 2025 at the start of the Twelve-Day War.